-Honorable David Canepa San Mateo County Supervisor, District 5
+Honorable David Canepa Supervisor, District 5 County of San Mateo

 As a fourth generation San Mateo County resident, I can tell you there is no place on Earth I would rather call home.
 The Bay, our beautiful coast, clean air and thousands and thousands of acres of open space are the envy of our neighbors.